Unextendible product operator basis: Construction of UPOBs, UPUOBs and strongly UPUOBs

-The proof is given in Appendix \ref{appendix:pro:UPB_sixe}.
 Since there do not exist qubit UUO sets \cite{PhysRevA.84.042306}, we cannot obtain UPUOB on the space $(\bbC^2)^{\otimes n}$ using tensor products of qubit UUO sets according to Lemma \ref{le:UPUOagain}.
 In the following, we give another method to construct strongly UPUOBs on the space $(\bbC^2)^{\otimes n}$.

 \begin{theorem} There exists a strongly UPUOB on the space $(\bbC^2)^{\otimes n}$ for any $n \geq 2$. \end{theorem} \begin{proof} It has been proved that $\mathbb{U}_2:=\{U_i\}_{i=1}^{12}$ is a UUO set on the space $\bbC^4$ \cite{PhysRevA.84.042306}, where